firepol/youtube-channel-updater/docs/development-tracking.md

   - Summary logging for deduplication and sorting
   - Documented workflow for fetch, deduplication, sorting, and orphan assignment
 - Updated specifications.md accordingly

+## 2025-07-18 08:48:00
+- 🔄 Analyzed full git changelog and cross-checked with codebase.
+Updated tracking to reflect all completed features, enhancements, and fixes up to this date.
+- ✅ All major scripts (build-video-database, process-videos, manage-playlists, filter-videos, discover-playlists, setup-oauth, get-channel-id, debug-video-info, export-video-list, export-draft-videos) are implemented and enhanced as per changelog.
+- ✅ Playlist management features (deduplication, sorting, orphan assignment, CSV output, privacy enforcement, --list, --sort, --remove-duplicates, --orphans, --fetch-items, --input optional, robust cache updates) are present and tested.
+- ✅ Video processing engine supports dry-run, validation, cost estimation, and robust error handling.
+- ✅ Video database builder supports OAuth, API key fallback, --force, --output, --use-oauth, and incremental/flexible updates.
+- ✅ Filtering system supports all major YouTube API fields, comprehensive 'not' filters, and CSV export.
+- ✅ Title-based tag configuration and processing is implemented and tested.
+- ✅ Logging and error handling are mostly complete for all major scripts and API interactions, with errors logged, process stopping on fatal errors, and JSON files updated only on success.
+- 🟡 Advanced logging, error reporting, and dry-run validation reporting features are still pending, as are exhaustive integration tests for logging.
+- ✅ All scripts and features are documented in README and specs.
+- ✅ Tests for video processing, playlist management, and filtering are present and up to date.
+- ⏸️ Main update script (update-channel.ts) and enhanced logging/testing for dry-run mode remain pending.
+- ⏸️ End-to-end integration, advanced reporting, and some PRD 4.x features are still blocked.
+- ✅ All changelog items up to 2025-07-17 are now reflected in this tracking document.
+- 📄 See logs/changelog.txt for full commit history and details.